 Fred Waters (1927) Lefty pitcher for the Pirates during the 1955-56 seasons.
 He was originally signed by the Brooklyn Dodgers in 1949 as an amateur free agent, moving on to the Braves early in 1953 before the Pirates traded for him later that year.
 He was one of six players, plus cash, that the Pirates received in return for second baseman Danny O’Connell in a trade covered here.
 Waters had won 18 games his first season in the minors but never approached that win total in any of the six seasons since when the Pirates called him up in mid-September 1955.
 He pitched two games in relief, allowing two runs in five innings.
 He began the 1956 season back in the minors before being called up for a July 14th doubleheader in which he pitched in both games.
 He would go on to pitch 23 games, five as a starter and finish with a 2-2, 2.82 record.
 He would return to the minors for five more seasons before retiring as a player.
 Waters would then go on to manage 21 years in the Twins farm system, spending the last 12 years at the helm of their rookie league club in Elizabethton, Tennessee.

 Since this article was originally published, one more player has been added to this list.
-Travis Snider (1988) plays right field for the Pirates.
-He joined the team during the 2012 season, coming over in a trade with the Toronto Blue Jays for Brad Lincoln.
-In 161 games with the Pirates, he has hit .226 with six homers and 34 RBIs in 389 at-bats.
+Travis Snider (1988) played right field for the Pirates for 2 1/2 seasons.
+He joined the team during the middle of the 2012 season, coming over in a trade with the Toronto Blue Jays for Brad Lincoln.
+In 301 games with the Pirates, he hit .243 with 19 homers and 72 RBIs in 711 at-bats.
+He was traded to the Baltimore Orioles in January 2015.